 Figure S11.
-Reconstructed time series (lines) of selected bacterial species (A) and short-chain fatty acids (B) in the main text Fig. 4 using the first two factors of sequential Non-negative matrix factorization.
+(Related to Fig. 4) Reconstructed time series (lines) of selected bacterial species (A) and short-chain fatty acids (B) in the main text Fig. 4 using the first two factors of sequential Non-negative matrix factorization.
 Dots represent observations and both lines and dots are color-coded on a per-mouse basis.